 Alejandro Pérez Velilla

-I am broadly interested in the feedback between environment, culture and individual decision-making, with a particular interest in how material and social conditions, along with history, affect the ways in which people perceive and react to risk and uncertainty, in turn feeding back into the socioecological environment.
+I am a PhD candidate at the Cognitive and Information Sciences department at University of California, Merced.
+I have a background in social and cultural anthropology, and I am broadly interested in the feedback between environment, culture and individual decision-making, with a particular interest in how material and social conditions, along with history, affect the ways in which people perceive and react to risk and uncertainty, and how the beliefs and behaviors elicited from these reactions feed back into the material and cultural environment.

-Methodologically speaking, I focus on building formal dynamic models of learning and strategic choice and using them to derive theoretically-robust testable hypotheses to be deployed in field and experimental research.
+I focus on building formal dynamic models of learning and strategic choice and using them to derive theoretically-robust testable hypotheses to be deployed in field and experimental research.
 I also specialize on the construction of causal inference schemes within a Bayesian framework, as well as simulation-based inference methods such as Approximate Bayesian Computation for likelihood-free inference with complex models.

 photo